Pokerole-Software-Development/Pokerole-Data/readme.md

 - This repo contains JSON documents for Pokemon, Natures, Abilities, Moves, and Learnsets for the Pokerole system.
 - It will preserve 2.0 data alongside 2.1 data when 2.1 is released.
 - The repo has a sprite library with filenames consistent with the JSON data.
-- The data is programmatically accessible via Mongo DB

 # Applications Using The Dataset